OpenST/openst.js/README.md

 ```

-##### Authorize session keys in TokenHolder
+###### Authorize session keys in TokenHolder

 Using TH authorize session function, owners can register an ephemeral key.
-Authorize session is a multisig operation.
+Authorize session is a multi-sig operation.

 ```js